TihomirDenev/InvestmentCalculator/README.md

 # ✨ Contributing

-- We welcome contributions to the Investment Calculator project!
+- I welcome contributions to the Investment Calculator project!
 If you have suggestions, feel free to open an issue or submit a pull request.
-Please follow the contribution guidelines to ensure smooth collaboration.

 # 📇 License